Written by Meg Cary and Sara Rigel

 Help kids feel in control with what they can control

 In times of change and uncertainty, routines are particularly helpful for children of all ages.
-Regular times for individual work or play, time outside, and time connecting with others (by phone or safely in small groups) will help kids keep their routines now that they are not in school.
+Regular times for individual work or play, time outside, and time connecting virtually with others will help kids keep their routines now that they are not in school.

 Show worried kids that there is a lot they can do to keep your family and community safe.
 Give them a job like reducing the spread of germs by reminding everyone to wash their hands before eating.
 Explain how staying home from school keeps their teachers, friends, and family safe.